Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## Compiling and Developing your Code

-LUMI comes with the multiple programming environments: Cray, GNU and AOCC.
+LUMI comes with multiple programming environments: Cray, GNU, and AOCC.
 In addition, the most common libraries used in an HPC environment tuned for LUMI are also available.
 Parallel debugger and profiling tools are also at one's disposal.